Conformal Temporal Logic Planning using Large Language Models: Comparisons against Non-Conformalized Neural Planners

+\textbf{Runtimes:} In the above case studies, the average runtime to generate the entire plan for different methods using GPT 3.5, Llama 2-13b, Llama 3-8b, and Qwen 3-32b are reported in Table \ref{table:acc_runtime_comp}.
+Observe that HERACLEs and SayCan have comparable runtimes as they both rely on the MCQA framework for action selection, requiring $|\ccalS|$ LLM queries to select $s(t)$.
+In contrast, CMAS and ProgPrompt require less runtime across all models because they need only one LLM query at each time $t$ to design $s(t)$.
+Additionally, note that the runtimes for all methods are significantly higher when using Llama or Qwen models compared to GPT-3.5.
+This is primarily because Llama models are stored and run on our local computers, whereas GPT-3.5 is accessed from OpenAI servers.

-Observe that the performance gap increases significantly as the task complexity increases.
-Also, notice that the performance of the proposed planner does not change significantly across the considered case studies.
-The reason is that it decomposes the overall planning problem into smaller ones that can be handled efficiently by the LLM.
-This is in contrast to the baseline where the LLM is responsible for generating plans directly for the original long-horizon task.
-In the above case studies, the average runtime required for the LTL and the LLM planner to generate a subtask and a decision was $2.7\times 10^{-5}$ and $1.2$ secs, respectively.
+\textbf{Summary of Comparisons:} Observe that the performance gap, in terms of planning accuracy, between HERACLEs and the baselines increases significantly as the task complexity increases \textcolor{black}{for all considered LLMs}.
+Also, notice that the performance of HERACLEs does not change significantly across the considered case studies.
+The reason is that HERACLEs decomposes the overall planning problem into smaller ones that can be handled efficiently by the LLM.
+This is in contrast to SayCan, CMAS, and ProgPrompt, where the LLM is responsible for generating plans directly for the original long-horizon task.
+Additional comparisons showing that the ability of LLMs to design correct plans deteriorates as temporal and logical requirements are incorporated into the mission can be found in \cite{chen2023autotamp}.
+We observe SayCan’s superior performance over CMAS and ProgPrompt and attribute it to MCQA’s hallucination mitigation.
+By comparison, CMAS and ProgPrompt generate fresh tokens for planning, making them more prone to hallucinations.